-Blast in northern Syria kills at least 18; cause unclear
+Blast in northern Syria kills at least 36; cause unclear

-BEIRUT (AP) — Syrian opposition activists say an explosion in the country’s north has killed at least 18 people and wounded many others.
-The cause of the blast wasn’t immediately known.
+BEIRUT (AP) — An explosion in northern Syria killed at least 36 people Sunday and wounded many others, but the cause of the blast wasn’t immediately known, opposition activists said.

-The opposition-run Syrian Civil Defense, also known as White Helmets, says the blast occurred Sunday in the village of Sarmada near the Turkish border and “killed and wounded dozens.”
-The explosion collapsed a five-story building, burying many of the victims.
+The opposition-run Syrian Civil Defense, first responders also known as the White Helmets, said the blast occurred in the village of Sarmada near the Turkish border, killing 36 people and wounding many others.
+The explosion collapsed two five-story buildings, burying many of the victims, it said.

-The Britain-based Syrian Observatory for Human Rights put the death toll at 18.
-It’s unclear if the casualties are all civilians.
+The Britain-based Syrian Observatory for Human Rights put the death toll at 39, including 21 women and children.

-The Observatory says an arms depot in the basement of a building had detonated.
-It says the depot was run by an arms dealer close to the al-Qaida-linked Levant Liberation Committee.
+An opposition media collective known as the Smart news agency, said the dead included civilians as well as members of the al-Qaida-linked Levant Liberation Committee.

 Most Read Nation & World Stories